GamesWerfer/Portfolio/README.md

 2. For best experience, user chrome to browse my portfolio and set the zoom level to 100%
 3. If you wish to download my portfolio from this repository,  click Code > Download ZIP.
 After unzipping the folder, make sure to rename the root folder from "Portfolio-master" to "Portfolio"
     This is so that the image source paths are correct and the images can be loaded correctly
+4. You can open my portfolio by opening "index.html" with a browser